 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 - Pediatric Orthodontist

-There were about 6,600 jobs for Orthodontist in 2016 (in the United States).
+In the United States, there were 6,600 jobs for Orthodontist in 2016.
 New jobs are being produced at a rate of 18.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Orthodontist by 2026.
-Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Orthodontist are Arizona, Maryland, and Florida.
 Watch out if you plan on working in South Carolina, Maine, or Idaho.
 These states have the worst job growth for this type of profession.

 The salary for Orthodontists ranges between about $72,780 and $208,000 a year.

 Orthodontists who work in Arkansas, Colorado, or Indiana, make the highest salaries.

 How much do Orthodontists make in different U.S. states?

 Tools & Technologies Used by Orthodontists